Top 10 Tips for Easter Egg Decorating

 We recommend this first in the process because we're certain you'll be creating beautiful eggs that you'll want to keep for longer than just a few days!
 By blowing out the contents of your eggs, you can keep your beautiful creations for years to come.
 Not sure how to do it?
 Check out this super easy tutorial.

-Make sure you keep the contents of your eggs for a delicious frittata or a fluffy chiffon cake.
+Make sure you keep the contents of your eggs for a delicious frittata or decadent brownies.
 This Easter Paska is also a traditional favourite.
 You can cook up a tasty storm!
-Browse through our recipes for ideas.
+Browse through our recipes for even more ideas.

-This time of year it's not hard to come across egg dying kits at the stores, but using things you've already got in the pantry could save you a trip.
+This time of year it's not hard to come across egg dyeing kits at the stores, but using things you've already got in the pantry could save you a trip and an expense.
 All you need to do is mix three simple ingredients.
-For every 1 cup of warm water, add 1 tbsp of vinegar and as many drops of food colouring as you like (depending on the colour intensity you wish to acheive).
+For every 1 cup of warm water, add 1 tbsp of vinegar and as many drops of food colouring as you like (depending on the colour intensity you wish to achieve).

 Beets, spinach, blueberries and turmeric can also deliver wonderful results.
 Detailed instructions are provided by our friends at Produce Made Simple.